Crisis training to build resilience

 Crisis prevention workshops are ideal for thoroughly assessing the crisis resilience of companies and organisations.
 Here, participants learn to identify and analyse potential crisis scenarios in order to develop a sound understanding of the nature of crises.

-We examine the objectives and basic principles of effective crisis communication and jointly develop strategies for dealing with various stakeholders, clarify roles and responsibilities, and define efficient reporting chains.
+We examine the objectives and basic principles of effective crisis communication and work together to develop strategies for dealing with various stakeholders, clarify roles and responsibilities, and define efficient reporting chains.
 Participants gain insights into different types of crises and develop the skills to assess and prioritise them.

-Our training courses are based on the scientific theory of crisis communication developed by Timothy Coombs in the USA.
-Coombs emphasises the importance of the ‘attributed’ responsibility of companies and their ethical conduct in crisis situations.
+Our training courses are based on the academic theory of crisis communication developed by Timothy Coombs from the USA.
+Coombs emphasises the importance of the ‘ascribed’ responsibility of organisations and their ethical conduct in crisis situations.
 This theory guides our approaches and tactics in crisis management.

 Conclusion

-This year, we have already run numerous crisis prevention workshops and war rooms at our various locations as well as on-site at companies.
+This year, we have already held numerous crisis prevention workshops and war rooms at our various sites as well as on-site at companies.
 These training sessions have enabled us to update existing crisis plans and develop new ones.
 The focus is on raising awareness of crisis situations and selecting appropriate responses.
 After all, crisis management is about managing emotions.

 We will be offering training sessions again in the first quarter of 2024.
-Those interested can put their names down and register with our “Taskforce” at: help[@]kaltwasser.dehelp[@]kaltwasser.de
+Anyone interested can put their name down and register with our “Taskforce” at: help[@]kaltwasser.dehelp[@]kaltwasser.de

-"Crisis simulation training makes a huge difference to the way people react to crises."
+“Crisis simulation training makes an enormous difference to how people respond to crises.”

 Brigitte Kaltwasser